Gabrielle Roy

+Gabrielle Roy (/fr/; March 22, 1909 – July 13, 1983) was a Canadian author from St. Boniface, Manitoba.
+She became one of the major voices in French-language literature in Canada, known for her portrayals of working-class life in Manitoba and Quebec and for her clear, straightforward prose.
+Her first novel, Bonheur d’occasion (The Tin Flute), brought her national and international recognition, including major literary awards in both Canada and France.
+She went on to publish fiction, memoir, and children’s literature, and her work remains central to the development of modern Canadian writing in French.
+She was designated a National Historic Person by the Government of Canada in 2009.

 Early life

 Roy was born in 1909 in Saint-Boniface (now part of Winnipeg), Manitoba, and was educated at the Académie Saint-Joseph.
 She was born into a family of eleven children and reportedly began to write at an early age.
 She lived on rue Deschambault, a house and neighbourhood in Saint-Boniface that would later inspire one of her most famous works.
 The house is now a National Historic Site and museum in Winnipeg.